-We now access all the information we use to implement the Church's Responsible Investment Policy from Institutional Shareholder Services Inc (ISS).
+We access most of the information we use to implement the Church's Responsible Investment Policy from Institutional Shareholder Services Inc (ISS).

 The Responsible Investment Policy is implemented by using values/ethical negative screens, and through the integration of Norm-Based research and ESG factors into our investment analysis and investment decision making process.